Rudxain/personal-bright/README.md

 ```

 # Privacy
 As you can see in the source code, captured photos are not shared with 3rd-parties, and are taken with the lowest resolution that the driver accepts.
 No network access is performed.
 No storage access is performed.
 No environment variables are read/written.
-Your preferences are forgotten when the program is killed.
 Photos are not accumulated, they are discarded immediately after calculating the average.

 This means that memory-dumps are unlikely to contain sensitive data